thien/specialk/logs.md

     - [x] Need to translate the political dataset. (need to write `bash` scripts for this)
     - [x] Create method to preprocess political dataset for model training.
 (Need to check translated political data is there.)
     - [ ] Translate political data for initial tests.
-    - [ ] Test that you can train only the decoder.

 - [ ] Need mechanism to send data to local machine once done.
     - [ ] Test it on the azure instance.